Kefir101/schedule-builder-export/README.md

 After exporting, you can change the color, title, etc. as desired directly through Google Calendar (you will only need to edit the first event in the series).

-Feel free to email akramer(at)ucdavis.edu with any questions!
+Feel free to email ksadebar (dot) ucdavis (dot) edu with any questions!